Saturday Night (Whigfield song): Background and composition

 Whigfield (AKA Sannie Charlotte Carlson) studied fashion design in Copenhagen and went to Bologna in Italy where she worked as a model by day and as a PR girl for clubs at night.
 One of the club DJs, Davide Riva, was part of a music production duo.
-He persuaded her to sing for them.
-She then visited Italian producer Larry Pignagnoli in his studio and performed a song sample.
-He hired her to record "Saturday Night" and she chose the name Whigfield after an old teacher in Denmark.
+He persuaded her to work for them.
+She then visited Italian producer Larry Pignagnoli in his studio, he hired her to perform "Saturday Night" and they chose the name Whigfield.
 Larry Pignagnoli already had success with Spagna in the late 1980s and early 1990s before he produced "Saturday Night" with Whigfield.
 With lyrics written by Pignagnoli in three days, the duo did over 20 takes, then they spliced the best bits together.

 Reviews categorized "Saturday Night" as a melodic bubblegum-influenced pop-dance and Euro-pop track.
-James Hamilton from the magazine's RM Dance Update compared it to "Do Wah Diddy Diddy".
-"Saturday Night" includes a rave-tinted rhythm section, chirpy female vocals, and a house piano at its fade-out.
+James Hamilton from the Record Mirror Dance Update compared it to "Do Wah Diddy Diddy".
+"Saturday Night" includes a rave-tinted rhythm section, and a house piano at its fade-out.
 According to Whigfield, "Saturday Night" is "like a nursery rhyme, with lyrics about what girls do when they're getting ready to go out, and about getting hot when they’re out dancing."
-The "Dee dee na na na" was initially done as a joke, before they incorporated it as a initial hook.
+The "Dee dee na na na" was initially done as a joke, before they incorporated it as an initial hook.
 They chose to release the song for its simple, upbeat and club-ready nature, titling it "Saturday Night" to reflect that.
 The lyrical subject led Simon Cowell to compare it to Rebecca Black's "Friday", stating that they are "what we call a 'hair-dryer song'; a song girls sing into their hair dryers as they're getting ready to go out".